I implemented IAM authentication from AgentCore Runtime to AgentCore Gateway using MCP Proxy for AWS

 endpoint Gateway URL AgentCore Gateway endpoint URL

-aws_region us-east-1 etc. AWS Region
+aws_region us-east-1, etc. AWS Region

-aws_service bedrock-agentcore Service name used for SigV4 signature
+aws_service bedrock-agentcore Service name for SigV4 signature

 mcp_factory = lambda: aws_iam_streamablehttp_client(